Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Are Hedge Funds and How Do They Work?

 A hedge fund is an investment vehicle that invests in securities and other assets with money pooled from investors.
-They’re similar to mutual funds or exchange-traded funds, but they are riskier and more expensive.
+They’re similar to mutual funds or exchange-traded funds, but hedge funds rely on high-risk strategies and come with much higher fees.
+Because of this, they’re subject to less stringent regulations, and only certain types of investors have access to these funds.

 What Is a Hedge Fund?